‘Little Women: LA’ Star Christy McGinity Gibel Headed For Split [Rumor]

 — Wave Twitt (@wavesharing) February 28, 2017

 Radar Online shared a few more details about Christy McGinity Gibel’s alleged split from her husband.
 The source thinks that Todd could actually be addicted to food.
 The source shared saying, “All the ladies in the Gibel household have been concerned about Todd’s health.
 His weight is so unhealthy, he has limited mobility.”
-Last week on the show everyone saw Christy tell Todd that he has about six months to lose weight.
+Last week on the show, everyone saw Christy tell Todd that he has about six months to lose weight.
 She wants him to get in shape and take care of himself.

 So far Christy and Todd are both staying quiet on what is going on with their marriage.
 If they are headed for a split, then they aren’t saying a thing.
 More than likely, this could end up coming out on the show if it is the truth.
 They might be waiting to show it on the series.
 Right now, the show is airing what was filmed back in 2016.
 They are just now at the part where Christy is getting her surgery done on her neck.
-That means that Todd is pretty close to his six months being up that she gave him and if he isn’t losing weight like she wanted him to then she isn’t going to be happy at all.
+That means that Todd is pretty close to his six months being up, and if he isn’t losing weight like she wanted him to, then she isn’t going to be happy at all.

 Are you shocked to hear that Christy McGinity Gibel is allegedly headed for a split?
 Do you think her marriage is really over?
 Sound off in the comments section below on your thoughts, and don’t miss the new episodes of Little Women: LA when they air on Lifetime on Tuesday nights.
 If Christy’s marriage is falling apart, then this could end up showing later this season on the show.
 Fans are going to have to wait and see.